leenathomas01/Transition-Grammar-for-Reasoning-Systems/README.md

 # Transition Grammar for Reasoning Systems

+**A routing system that allocates decision precision based on the structure of the solution space.**
-**A lens, not a framework.
-Notes from a thought experiment — now with a control architecture.**
+_A lens, not a framework.
+Notes from a thought experiment — now with a control architecture._

 ![Transition Grammar Visual](./transition-map.png)